-Transhumanity has little in the way of funerals.
+Transhumanity has few funerals.
 The death of a body is no longer the death of a person, and usually dead morphs are broken down and recycled.
 A certain fascination with death and corpses remains in the psyche, however, which usually finds its way to the surface as art.

 Remnant gardens are grown on and from a body.
-Each piece consists of its own specially engineered organisms, but generally use fungi, lichen, mosses, and minute insects.
-The pose of the corpse, the color and structure of the flora and the activity of the fauna are all crafted to achieve a deliberate effect, whether of false life, slow trophic collapse, or colorful patterns.
-Typically the they slowly decay inside clear containers shaped like coffins or sarcophogi.
+Each piece consists of its own specially engineered organisms, generally using fungi, lichen, mosses, and minute insects.
+The pose of the corpse, the color and structure of the flora, and the activity of the fauna are all crafted to achieve a deliberate effect, whether of false life, slow trophic collapse, or colorful patterns.
+Typically the bodies slowly decay inside clear containers shaped like coffins or sarcophogi.

 Famous pieces include Oasis: a female Splicer standing, arms crossed, in a clear sarcophagus, with fungus growing outwards in red balconies and a colony of miniaturized ants inhabiting the skull, as well as Sons and Daughters: a collection of neotenics in fetal positions slowly decomposing into moss covered hillocks under a transparent floor.